Graph limits and hereditary properties: Random-free graph limits and classes

 \begin{problem} Investigate for other classes of intersection graphs whether they are random-free or not. \end{problem}

+We turn to graph classes determined by forbidden subgraphs, noting that the class of chordal graphs in \refE{Echordal2} is one example of such a graph class that is not random-free.
+Again, we have no general theorem and give just one more example.

-\begin{example} The class $\CR$ of \emph{cographs} is random-free.
-This is shown in \citet{LSz:finitely} for regular graphons in $\overline{\CR}$; we show the general case by verifying \ref{Prf}, using the result of \citet{LSz:regularity}.
-We take the graph $F$ as the bipartite graph with 12 vertices $A,B,C,D,E,F,a,b,\allowbreak c,\allowbreak d,e,f$ and edge set \set{Ab, Bb, Cc, Dd, Ee, Ff, Ac, Bd, Ae, Bf, Ca, Cb, Db, Fa}.
+\begin{example} The class $\CR$ of \emph{cographs}, see \refE{ECR}, is random-free.
+This is shown in \citet{LSz:finitely} for regular graphons in $\overline{\CR}$; we show the general case by verifying \ref{Prf}, using the result of \citet{LSz:regularity} stated above.
+We take the graph $F$ as the bipartite graph with 12 vertices $A,B,C,D,E,F,a,b,\allowbreak c,\allowbreak d,e,f$ and edge set

 Suppose that there exists a graph $F_1$ obtained by adding edges within $V_1=\set{A,B,C,D,E,F}$ and $V_2=\set{a,b,c,d,e,f}$ to $F$ such that $F_1\in\CR$, \ie, $F_1$ contains no induced $P_4$.
 If exactly one of $AB$ and $ab$ is an edge in $F_1$, then $aABb$ or $AabB$ is an induced $P_4$; hence either both are edges or neither is; let us write this as $AB\iff ab$.
 Similarly, $CD\iff cd$, $EF\iff ef$, $AB\iff cd$, $AB\iff ef$.
-Consequently, if $AB$ is an edge, then so are $ab$ and $EF$, and then $EFab$ is an induced $P_4$; conversely, if $AB$ is not an edge then neither is $ab$ nor $CD$ and then $aCbD$ is an induced $P_4$.
+Consequently, if $AB$ is an edge, then so are $ab$, $ef$ and $EF$, and then $EFab$ is an induced $P_4$; conversely, if $AB$ is not an edge then neither is $ab$ nor $CD$ and then $aCbD$ is an induced $P_4$.
 Hence no such graph $F_1$ without induced $P_4$ exists, so \ref{Prf} holds. \end{example}

 \begin{problem} Investigate for other classes of graphs with forbidden (induced) subgraphs whether they are random-free or not. \end{problem}